Emmanuel-Figuracion/Reports-Documentation/README.md

 ### Project Overview
 ---

-This data analysis project aims to provide insights into the sales performance of an e-commerce company over the past year.
-By analyzing various aspects of the sales data, we seek to identify trends, make data-driven recommendations, and gain a deeper understanding of the company's performance.
+This data analysis project aims to provide insights assess the profitability of their loan portfolios by analysing data related to interest income, loan origination costs, default rates, and collection efforts.

 ![bar plot](https://github.com/Irene-arch/Documenting_Example/assets/56026296/5ebedeb8-65e4-4f09-a2a5-0699119f5ff7)